edporras/edn_turbo/README.md

-edn_turbo 0.5.7
+edn_turbo 0.6.0
 ===============

-Fast Ragel-based EDN parser for Ruby.
+Fast (Ragel)[http://www.colm.net/open-source/ragel/]-based EDN parser for Ruby.

-`edn_turbo` is a parser plugin for [edn](https://github.com/relevance/edn-ruby).
-With a few exceptions `edn_turbo` provides the same functionality as the edn gem, but since the `edn_turbo` parser is implemented in C, it is an order of magintude faster.
+`edn_turbo` can be used as a parser plugin for [edn](https://github.com/relevance/edn-ruby).
+With a few exceptions `edn_turbo` provides the same functionality as the edn gem, but since the `edn_turbo` parser is implemented in C++, it is an order of magnitude faster.

 Some quick sample runs comparing time output of file reads using `edn` and `edn_turbo` (see [issue 12](https://github.com/relevance/edn-ruby/issues/12)):